adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 - Maintain detailed records of support sessions
 - Clearly establish rates and expectations with participants
 - Consider different rates for different times/types of support

+When setting up as a sole trader, you'll need to understand business setup requirements including [getting an ABN as an NDIS Support Worker](/blog/how-to-get-an-abn-as-an-ndis-support-worker/) and obtaining [appropriate insurance coverage](/blog/support-worker-insurance-australia-what-you-need/).
+For specific guidance on travel allowances that affect your rates, see our [NDIS Support Worker Travel Allowances guide](/blog/ndis-support-worker-travel-allowances/).

 ## Level 2 Disability Support Worker Pay vs Level 3 Support Worker NDIS Pay Rates